-It has enabled the Group to structure its approach on concrete commitments in line with European ambitions in terms of sustainable development and with the national ecological transition strategy (notably the national low carbon strategy).
+It has made it possible to structure the Group's approach around concrete commitments in line with European ambitions in terms of sustainable development and with the national ecological transition strategy (notably the national low carbon strategy).
 Actions implemented in 2021 have helped to:

-- reduce our internal CO2 emissions16 (scope1 and 2) by 65% in absolute terms by the end of 2020 (compared to 2009) - increase the share of renewables in our total energy consumption to 9.7% - attain 35% of clean vehicles in our light vehicle fleet (approx. 800 vehicles) by the end of 2021.
+- reduce our internal CO2 emissions16 (scope1 and 2) by 65% in absolute terms by the end of 2020 (compared to 2009) - increase the share of renewables in our total energy consumption to 9.7% - reach 35% of clean vehicles in our light vehicle fleet (approx. 800 vehicles) by the end of 2021.

-However, in the summer of 2019, the Flygskam (flight shaming) movement, which originated in Sweden and was backed by Greta Thunberg, was a strong first signal that civil society was taking into account the pressing need to decarbonise air transport.
+However, in the summer of 2019, the Flygskam (flight shaming) movement, which originated in Sweden and backed by Greta Thunberg, was a strong first signal that civil society was taking into account the pressing need to decarbonise air transport.
 The Covid-19 health crisis and its economic consequences for air transport have led to the cancellation of ERA 4, initially planned for 2021-2025.